-The University takes accessibility of our systems very seriously.
 We have implemented a range of assistive technology products to meet the needs of a broad range of users.
 Users may have very individual needs and we try to accommodate these.
 Some individual needs can be addressed by what we already have in place.
 In other circumstances we may need to work with individuals and other colleagues in the University in order to devise appropriate access solutions.

 Products available for use by students at Aston